Hallian/thumbor-aws-example/README.md

 This repo includes a template to setup [Thumbor](http://thumbor.org) on an EC2 Auto Scaling Group and create an S3 bucket for source images.

-Note that this setup isn't secure!
-Unless url parameter hashing is used Thumbor is susceptible to denial of service attack by simply requesting images with arbitrary sizes.
-Set `ALLOW_UNSAFE_URL` to `False` and change `SECURITY_KEY` in `thumbor.conf`.
-See [Thumbor documentation](http://thumbor.readthedocs.io/en/latest/security.html) for more details.

-Also it's recommended to use a CDN (CloudFront) to cache the images and ensure high speed delivery.
+It's recommended to use a CDN (CloudFront) to cache the images and ensure high speed delivery.
 This repo will get to that later.

 ![thumbor](http://i.imgur.com/hQnTR9r.png)